 - Feb 1 Saigon police chief Nguyễn Ngọc Loan executes Viet Cong officer Nguyễn Văn Lém with a pistol shot to head.
 The execution is captured by photographer Eddie Adams and becomes an anti-war icon.

-- Apr 4 US civil rights activist Martin Luther King Jr. assassinated in Memphis, Tennessee
+- Apr 4 US civil rights activist Martin Luther King Jr. is assassinated by James Earl Ray at the Lorraine Hotel in Memphis, Tennessee

 - Apr 11 US President Lyndon B. Johnson signs 1968 Civil Rights Act